hhvm/user-documentation/guides/hack/03-types/88-type-inferencing.md

 inferred as `int`, so that must also be the type of the parameter.

 While all three of these cases allow a call such as `$doubler(3)`, none of them allow a call such as `$doubler(4.2)`.
-So, the fact that type information can be provided explicitly in these cases doesn’t mean it's necessarily a good idea to do so.
+So, the fact that type information can be provided explicitly in these cases doesn't mean it's necessarily a good idea to do so.